Error!

 Acer palmatum

-Acer palmatum Aoyagi characterised by a height without pot of 33.5 cm and a trunk size of 1.5 cm.
-The plant is grown in a round stoneware pot whose dimensions are Ø15.5xH6.5 cm.
+Acer Palmatum bonsai characterised by a height without pot of 35 cm, trunk size of 1.5 cm and nebari of 12 cm.
+The plant, styled on a rock, is grown in an enamelled stoneware pot whose dimensions are 20.5 x 16.5 x H 7 cm.

 Available